grocerygoose/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: bug
-about: Use this template for tracking new features.
+about: Use this template for reporting unexpected behavior or problems.
 title: "[SOLUTION]"
 labels: bug
 assignees: gtshepard
 ---

-# 🚨 Problem
+# 🚨Problem

 # 🔬 MRE
 > minimal reproducible example